 And of course, I hope nothing as serious as dengue fever happens to you.
 But if you travel enough you’ll very likely miss a flight at some point, lose some luggage or have something stolen.
 All of that has happened to me too and every time my insurance helped me out.

-Which travel insurance is best for you depends largely on where you are from.
+Which travel insurance is best for you depends mainly on where you are from.
 Therefore check in your home country what travel insurance is available.

 Note: if you are planning to do some extreme sports while traveling (ie: scuba diving, skiing, paragliding, etc.) then do make sure your travel insurance covers this too and if not, get additional insurance for this.